tbergquist-godaddy/monorepo/apps/tvhelper/readme.md

 # Tvhelper

-This is a web app for searhing of tv-shows and saving your favorite tv shows.
+This is a web app for searching of tv-shows and saving your favorite tv shows.

 This app is still under heavy development, current version can be seen [here](https://tbergq-tvhelper.herokuapp.com/)